 Update - July 1, 2020

-BECK FAMILY CAMPUS, EARLY LEARNING CENTER AND RELIGIOUS SCHOOL
+BECK FAMILY CAMPUS, THE EARLY LEARNING CENTER, AND THE RELIGIOUS SCHOOL

 We recently made the very difficult decision to cancel the Beth El Early Learning Center (“ELC”) Summer Adventure Camp and Summer Child Care, in the best health and safety interests of our children, staff and teachers.
 However, we are hard at work creating reopening plans for both the ELC and religious school.
 The creativity our education teams display in curriculum development, teacher training, and safety protocol continue to surpass all expectations.
 Their ongoing engagement with our students and parents through Zoom, social media, YouTube and other forms of online learning and parent support demonstrate their devotion to Jewish education of our next generation.

 Temple Beth El instituted a Reopening Plan which consists of four phases.
 On June 1st we moved from Phase 0 to Phase 1 and that is where we remain today.
 Each week, in consultation with the Temple’s Covid-19 Task Force, we reevaluate whether the statistical criteria has been met to move from one phase to the next.
 Given the recent rise in positive cases in our area, it is unlikely we will move to Phase 2 in the next several weeks.

 The Coronavirus pandemic continues to have a detrimental impact on the Temple’s finances, but not on the spirit of our staff or membership.
 As we enter into the 2020-2021 fiscal year which begins July 1, we recognize the need to maintain our significant cost-cutting measures.
 This includes a 10% pay cut to all staff and clergy.